 So I decided, fine, I look like a caveman, maybe I should act like one.

-So, one day, when I was 21, I decided to try something different.
+One day, when I was 21, I decided to try something different.
 I was living in an old house, in a room.
 It had a weird lock, with a latch on top.
 Push it one way, and when you closed the door, it locked.
 Push it the other way, and even if you closed the door it didn’t lock.

 So I pushed the latch so it would lock, left the door ajar, went into the living room (I lived in a co-ed house), and asked the girl in there (who was by herself) if she would stand up for a minute because “I want to show you something.”